All About Vanilla Bean Paste

 Vanilla bean paste will make all of your vanilla desserts even better!
-Learn what vanilla bean paste is, how it’s different from vanilla extract, why you should buy vanilla bean paste, where you can buy it, and how to use it.
+Learn what it is, how it’s different from vanilla extract, why and where you should buy it, and how to use it.

 Vanilla bean paste is a thick syrup made using vanilla bean pod seeds and vanilla extract.

-Vanilla bean paste will not only make your desserts look pretty (see the vanilla flecks in the frosting photo below), but it will also give them an intense vanilla flavor – think of vanilla bean ice cream compared to plain vanilla ice cream.
+Not only will it make your desserts look pretty (see the vanilla flecks in the frosting photo below), but it will also give them an intense vanilla flavor – think of vanilla bean ice cream compared to plain vanilla ice cream.

 Vanilla extract is made from soaking vanilla bean pods in alcohol.
-The alcohol takes on the vanilla flavor, but it doesn’t have any of the beans nor the thickness of vanilla bean paste.
+The alcohol takes on the vanilla flavor, but it doesn’t have any of the beans nor any thickness.

 Use vanilla bean paste as a 1:1 substitution for vanilla extract in any recipe.

-Because it is more expensive than vanilla extract, I suggest saving it for recipes where it really shines.
-It is amazing in vanilla frosting and I love using it in creme brulee.
+Because it is more expensive than vanilla extract, I save it for recipes where it really shines.
+It is amazing when used instead of extract in my vanilla frosting and I love using it in creme brulee and panna cotta.
 It is also fabulous in cream pie!

-You certainly could use an actual vanilla bean instead of the vanilla bean paste in any recipe.
-But, using a vanilla bean is far more work – you’ll need to steep the liquid in your recipe with the bean and scrape out the seeds.
-And, using a bean is a bit more pricey.
+You certainly could use an actual vanilla bean instead of the paste in any recipe.
+But, doing that is far more work – you’ll need to steep the liquid in your recipe with the bean and then scrape out the seeds.
+And, using a bean is even more pricey.

-If you are using a recipe that calls for a bean, substitute one tablespoon of vanilla bean paste for every bean the recipe calls for.
-Add the paste with the wet ingredients as you would any extract.
+If you are using a recipe that calls for a bean, substitute one tablespoon of the paste for every bean the recipe calls for.
+Add it with the wet ingredients as you would any extract.

 Vanilla bean paste is sold at specialty cooking stores.
 I’ve seen it at Williams-Sonoma.
-You can also buy a variety of different vanilla bean paste brands on Amazon.
+You can also buy a variety of different vanilla bean paste brands on Amazon [paid link].
 The one that I typically use is Nielsen-Massey.

 Many of you commented that Trader Joe’s sells cheap vanilla bean paste.
 I had heard that it had been discontinued.
 However, recently someone left a comment that they saw it in the store again.
 Leave a comment if you see it in the store!